Craig Fortnam

 Craig Edward Fortnam (born September 1967) is an English composer, conductor and musician.
+As a boy he lived in Blewbury Oxfordshire, moving to Kingston-Upon-Thames in 1977.
 Fortnam is a skilled guitarist and bass guitarist, specialising in nylon-string acoustic guitar (which he plays in a style drawing on classical and African techniques and the work of Nick Drake) and also sings.
 He is best known as the leader, conductor and principal composer of the North Sea Radio Orchestra, but also leads the smaller band Arch Garrison and was previously a key member of several other bands, most notably the Shrubbies and Lake of Puppies.

 Career

 Musical education and early years in rock bands

-Fortnam trained in composition and guitar at Dartington College, England before moving back to London in the early 1990s to seek work as a musician.
+Fortnam trained in composition and guitar at Dartington College of Arts, England before moving back to London in the early 1990s to seek work as a musician.
 During this time, he played with several rock and folk bands connected with the cult English rock band Cardiacs, striking up a long-lasting relationship with several of the band members.
-Among the bands Fortnam played in was Lake Of Puppies (a "psychedelic acoustic" band led by former Cardiacs keyboard player William D. Drake), in which he met his future wife and long-term collaborator Sharron Saddington (later to be known as Sharron Fortnam).
+Among the bands Fortnam played in was Lake of Puppies (a "psychedelic acoustic" band led by former Cardiacs keyboard player William D. Drake), in which he met his future wife and long-term collaborator Sharron Saddington (later to be known as Sharron Fortnam).
 Fortnam and Saddington went on to form a similar pop group called the Shrubbies with two more ex-Cardiacs, saxophonist Sarah Smith and drummer Dominic Luckman.

 During this time, Fortnam wrote a wide variety of music including some contemporary classical compositions which were performed by ensembles including the Kreutzer Quartet and the Britten Sinfonia.

 North Sea Radio Orchestra

 Craig and Sharron Fortnam formed North Sea Radio Orchestra (also known as NSRO) in 2002 as a vehicle for Craig's more classically inclined compositions and Sharron's voice (an unusual soprano blending elements of folk, rock, and classical music).
-The ensemble grew from an octet to a twenty-person grouping including a vocal chorus and has released four albums of original compositions - North Sea Radio Orchestra (2006), Birds (2008) and "I A Moon" (2011) and 'Dronne' (2016).
+The ensemble grew from an octet to a twenty-person grouping including a vocal chorus and has released four albums of original compositions – North Sea Radio Orchestra (2006), Birds (2008) and "I A Moon" (2011) and 'Dronne' (2016).
 NSRO has received a large amount of critical acclaim and played a wide variety of venues including many historic London churches and the Roundhouse.